-California Law Tightening Rules for Use of Deadly Force By Police
+New Law Sets Stricter Rules for Police Use of Deadly Force

 On Monday, August 19th, California Governor Gavin Newsom signed into law one of the nation’s toughest standards for the use of deadly force by the police.
 Assembly Bill 392, a reform of the state’s existing use-of-force rules for law enforcement, will officially take effect on January 1, 2020.